 While notifying your doctor of any mental health changes is important, there are other avenues to help you identify and help support postnatal mood disorders.
 These could include:

-- Reaching out to a therapist, counsellor and/or public health nurse, who specializes in postnatal mental health.
+- Reaching out to a therapist, counselor and/or public health nurse who specializes in postnatal mental health.

 - Attending support groups with other parents experiencing similar concerns led by a trained professional.